ten-protocol/go-ten/tools/faucet/README.md

 on port `80` within the container, but maps port `8080` on the host machine to this.

-## Allocating OBX to an EOA on a local testnet
+## Allocating ETH to an EOA on a local testnet
-Allocating OBX to an externally owned account is done through a POST command to the `/fund/eth` endpoint, where the data in the POST command specifies the address e.g. for the account `0x0d2166b7b3A1522186E809e83d925d7b0B6db084`
+Allocating ETH to an externally owned account is done through a POST command to the `/fund/eth` endpoint, where the data in the POST command specifies the address e.g. for the account `0x0d2166b7b3A1522186E809e83d925d7b0B6db084`

 ```bash